MicrosoftDocs/Viva/Viva/glint/setup/360-subject-experience.md

 ### View Insights

-In this section you see these reports:
+In this section, you see these reports:

 #### Responses

-This report is a breakdown of who responded from those invited to give feedback.
+This report is a breakdown of who responded from those people invited to give feedback.

 :::image type="content" source="../../media/glint/setup/360-all-responses.png" alt-text="Screenshot of the Response report within Insights.":::